Skip to content

 Notes

-(6) Since 2022/23 self-employed individuals no longer pay Class 2 National Insurance contributions if their profits are between the Small profits threshold and the Lower profits threshold, but will continue to build up National Insurance credits.
+(7) For 2023/24 self-employed individuals did not pay Class 2 National Insurance contributions if their profits were between the Small profits threshold and the Lower profits threshold, but continued to build up National Insurance credits.
 For more information, see GOV.UK.

 Example calculations